-- Install the Nextflow VSCcode Package This will give you syntax highlighting and linting for Nextflow - Open a new terminal within VSCode: Terminal -> New Terminal - Create a new folder for the workshop - Clone this repository into the folder: git clone git@github.com:VIBbits/nextflow-workshop.git - Load the nextflow module: module load Nextflow/23.10.0
+- Install the Nextflow VSCcode Package This will give you syntax highlighting and linting for Nextflow - Open a new terminal within VSCode: Terminal -> New Terminal - Create a new folder for the workshop - Clone this repository into the folder: git clone git@github.com:VIBbits/nextflow-workshop.git - For the Gent cluster usage, in any terminal where you want to run your excercises - 1.
+Load the nextflow module: module load Nextflow/23.10.0 - 2.
+Export the following envrionment variables these are required so that your home folder is not filled when building and storing apptainer images - export APPTAINER_CACHEDIR=\${VSC_SCRATCH}/.apptainer_cache - export APPTAINER_TMPDIR=\${VSC_SCRATCH}/.apptainer_tmp